Connor-McCartney/Connor-McCartney.github.io/_pages/misc/ASD50cent.md

 ![image](https://raw.githubusercontent.com/Connor-McCartney/Connor-McCartney.github.io/main/_pages/misc/images/braille.png)

-This is a reference to the [atbash cipher](https://www.dcode.fr/atbash-cipher) which decodes other parts of the coin:
+This is a reference to the [atbash cipher](https://www.dcode.fr/atbash-cipher) which @h4sh and I found decodes the outer ring:

+DVZIVZFWZXRLFHRMXLMXVKGZMWNVGRXFOLFHRMVCVXFGRLM .
+URMWXOZIRGBRM7DRWGSC5WVKGS

+becomes WE ARE AUDACIOUS IN CONCEPT AND METICULOUS IN EXECUTION .
+FIND CLARITY IN 7 WIDTH X 5 DEPTH